 It wasn't until last week that Snapchat announced it would finally provide this data to its most popular users, including information such as the numbers of total views and unique viewers, completion rates (i.e. watching a story from start to finish), time spent watching, and audience demographics.
 While this information is certainly not too little, it may be too late for influencers who craved this data for years to no avail.

 Instagram, where many of the same celebrities and influencers are also present, did things a little differently.
 Like Snapchat, Instagram (which launched in October 2010) took four years to introduce any kind of verification.
 When it finally did so in December 2014, it came not in the form of emoji, but in the form of the little blue check mark that's also present on Twitter.
-These badges were awarded to brands, organizations, and public figures that Instagram deemed at risk of impersonation.
+These badges were awarded to brands, organisations, and public figures that Instagram deemed at risk of impersonation.
 There are no ways for users to request or buy the badges.

 However, Instagram offered the data tools that matter for these users' businesses much sooner than Snapchat and made them easier for people to access.
 In May 2016, the app introduced brand new analytics tools that included demographic information about users and numbers of new users per week.

 In a sense, celebrities and influencers on Snapchat and Instagram are already paid to be there — just not by the apps themselves.
 They're paid by the brand sponsorship deals they make externally.
-However, as the Kylie Jenner Effect is unpacked in weeks and months to come, apps may face the harsh realization that not all of their most popular users will stay, even with updated analytics tools available.
+However, as the Kylie Jenner Effect is unpacked in weeks and months to come, apps may face the harsh realisation that not all of their most popular users will stay, even with updated analytics tools available.
 As the power dynamic shifts, apps may continue to face new realities about their relevancy.